-The interactive DIY maps are designed for people who want to explore useful mapping layers and make their own maps – it is a sandbox of map exploration tools.
+A range of interactive maps has been designed to allow you to explore useful mapping layers and make your own maps – they are a sandbox of map exploration tools.
 You can query, search, print, annotate (draw on), rearrange the layers, turn layers on and off, play with layer transparency, view the attributes of the layers and more...
 The one thing you cannot do is contribute data or information.
 Whilst you can annotate the map by drawing on it, all annotations are temporary and are not saved or kept.

 Contribute or Capture Data

 If your group has data you would like included with any of the interactive maps, please contact us for more information.